browserengineering/book/book/accessibility.md

 access and interact with websites---then shows how to solve several of the most common accessibility problems in browsers.
 The key takeaways are:

-* Built-in accessibility is possible because of the semantic and declarative nature of HTML.
+- The semantic and declarative nature of HTML make accessibility features natural extensions.

-* There are many accessibility use cases, accessibility features often serve multiple needs, and almost everyone benefits from these features in one way or another.
+- Accessibility features often serve multiple needs, and almost everyone benefits from these features in one way or another.

-* Accessibility features are a natural extension to the technology we've already introduced in earlier chapters.
+- The accessibility tree is similar to the display list and drive's the browser's interaction with screen readers and other assistive technologies.

-* It's important to design additional browser features so that page authors can customize their widgets without losing accessibility.
+- New features like dark mode, keyboard navigation, and outlines need to be customizable by web page authors to be maximally usable.

 Outline
 =======